 - Least amount of flavor.

-Wood flavor and food pairings are subjective, but here is a pellet flavor guide chart to help you get a good idea of what flavors work best with what meats.
+Smoke flavor and food pairings are subjective, but here is a wood pellets flavor guide chart to help you get a good idea of what flavors work best with what meats.

-Do you have to use the same brand of pellet as your grill?
+Do you have to use the of Grilling wood pellets as your grill?

 Absolutely not.
-However, many people don’t think there can be an alternative to purchasing pellets from a pellet grill manufacturer.
-Manufacturers sometimes recommend against using other pellets except their own.
+However, many people don’t think there can be an alternative to purchasing the pellet grill manufacturer.
+Manufacturers sometimes recommend against using other wood pellets except their own.

 You can use other brands in your grill as long as they are good quality.
-Sure cheap brands can damage your grill but any good pellet brand will work.
+Sure cheap brands can damage your grill but any good wood pellet product will work.